-7.2 Canoe Material Components
+6.2 Canoe Material Components

-The Final Product Prototype shall be constructed with components which may be categorized under and comply with Concrete, Reinforcement, or Flotation requirements presented herein.
+The Final Product Prototype shall be constructed with components which are categorized under and comply with Concrete, Reinforcement, or Flotation requirements presented herein.
 All flotation and reinforcement must be encased in concrete.

 Exclusions: lettering, sealers, damage repairs (tape), and added flotation needed to pass the flotation test.